 Nomination Process and Requirements

 The procedure for Awards nominations is restricted to electronic submissions, unless stated otherwise.
 The nominator is responsible for uploading the entire nomination package.
 Most awards require the following: nomination letter, nominee Curriculum Vitae, bibliography, and three (3) letters of support.
 Please see the special procedures (if any) section below for particular award nomination requirements.
 Please allow sufficient time prior to the deadline to gather all required files.

 The Awards Oversight Committee has the responsibility to select and submit to the Council the names of individuals nominated for this award.
 All nominations should be submitted by 1 May 2015.
 The nominees for most awards remain on the committee's active list for three years.
+You will be allowed to update an unsuccessful nomination at the beginning of the next award cycle.
 Read More

 The Cleveland Abbe Award for Distinguished Service to Atmospheric Sciences by an Individual is presented on the basis of activities that have materially contributed to the progress of the atmospheric or related sciences or to the application of the atmospheric or related sciences to general, social, economic, or humanitarian welfare.
 Nominations are considered by the Awards Oversight Committee, which makes recommendations for final approval by AMS Council.